pathminder/pathminder.github.io/_classes/stalker-soul-hunter.md

       *Maneuvers Readied:* A stalker can ready four of his six starting maneuvers, but as he advances in level and learns more maneuvers, he must choose which maneuvers to ready.
 He readies his maneuvers by meditating and focusing his *ki* for 10 minutes.
 The maneuvers he chooses remain readied until he decides to repeat this again and change them.
 Stalkers do not need to sleep or be well rested to ready their maneuvers; any time he spends 10 minutes in meditation, he can change his readied maneuvers.
 He may not ready any individual maneuver more than once.
 He begins an encounter with all readied maneuvers unexpended, regardless of how many times he may have already used them since he chose them.
 When the stalker initiates a maneuver, he expends it for the current encounter, so each of his readied maneuvers can be used once per encounter (until they are recovered, see below).

       Stalkers may recover their maneuvers in one of two ways.
-The stalker may either center his awareness of the combat momentarily as a standard action and recover a single expended maneuver of his choice.

-      Alternately, he may recover his Wisdom modifier in expended maneuvers (minimum 2) as a full round action that does not provoke attacks of opportunity, centering his spirit completely to re-align his perceptions of the battle and change his place in it.
-When recovering his maneuvers as a full round action, he may move up to his base speed and adds a +4 insight bonus to his Armor Class as his *ki* defends his form while he re-centers himself.
-The next attack or martial strike he attempts after recovering his maneuvers adds his deadly strike's damage to the attack if successful.
+In order for a soul hunter to recover maneuvers, he must either focus on the hunt of his prey or on the memories of past kills as a standard action and recover one expended maneuver.
+Alternately, the soul hunter may tap into the escaping energy of a soul by using his Soul Claiming ability, and recover a number of expended maneuvers equal to his Wisdom modifier.

       *Stances Known:* Stalkers begin play with knowledge of one stance from any discipline open to stalkers.
 At the indicated levels (see class table), the stalker selects an additional new stance.
 Unlike maneuvers, stances are not expended and he does not have to ready them.
 All the stances he knows are available to him at all times, and he can change the stance he is currently using as a swift action.
 A stance is an extraordinary ability unless otherwise stated in the stance description.
 Unlike with maneuvers, the stalker cannot learn a new stance at higher levels in place of one he already knows.